Land Conference: Act brings fortune and dissention

 Wyndham introduced his long-awaited bill on 25 March.
 Compared with all previous attempts to solve the intractable land question, this was daring, generous and ingenious.
-The prices to be paid would range from 18½ years' purchase up to 24½ years' purchase on first term rents (that is, rents settled by the Land Courts under the Act of 1881), or 21½ to 27½ years' purchase on second-term rents.
-The money was to be advanced by the State and repaid over 68½ years by annuities at the rate of 3¼ per cent.
+The prices to be paid would range from 18½ years' purchase up to 24½ years' purchase on first term rents (that is, rents settled by the Land Courts under the Land Law (Ireland) Act 1881), or 21½ to 27½ years' purchase on second-term rents.
+The money was to be advanced by the state and repaid over 68½ years by annuities at the rate of 3¼ per cent.
 The landlord was to receive a 12% bonus to stimulate sales, paid for out of Irish revenues, one of some features which aroused nationalist resentment.
 As the bill progressed through Parliament, O'Brien became convinced that the conference method could bring other social reforms and secure unionist consent for limited self-government, developing into full Home Rule.
-Timothy Healy MP turned from sceptics to vigorously supporting the bill's passage.
+Tim Healy MP turned from sceptics to vigorously supporting the bill's passage.
 He extravagantly hailed it as one of the most remarkable occurrences in his political life, and actively collaborated and discussed its provisions in private with Wyndham, the Irish Secretary.

-O'Brien was very prominent in the Commons debates on the Bill as his enthusiasm mounted.
+O'Brien was very prominent in the Commons debates on the bill as his enthusiasm mounted.
 The deep divisions this created were initially kept in check but the opposition of Dillon, Michael Davitt, Thomas Sexton MP and his daily Freeman's Journal to the collaboration between nationalists, landlords and a Conservative Government intensified.
-Dillon, Redmond reported with apprehension, was very opposed to the Bill, He does not want a reconciliation with landlords – or anything less than their being driven out of Ireland.
-The criticisms of Sexton's nationalist daily outmatched the lesser voice of O'Brien's weekly, the Irish People.
+Dillon, Redmond reported with apprehension, was very opposed to the bill.
+"He does not want a reconciliation with landlords – or anything less than their being driven out of Ireland."
+The criticisms of Sexton's nationalist daily outmatched the lesser voice of O'Brien's weekly, The Irish People.
 Davitt emerged as an opponent of the future Land Act, not solely because he demanded nothing less than land nationalisation, also because he regarded the terms offered to the landlords as too favourable.